cristiantobol/developer-toolcamp/session_01_configuration.md

 > MongoDB stores data in flexible, JSON-like documents, meaning fields can vary from document to document and data structure can be changed over time.

+### MAC Users should install Mongo with Homebrew using the following instructions:
 We'll use [home brew](https://brew.sh/) to install mongo.

 Check if MongoDB is installed by running: